Canon de 155 C modèle 1917 Schneider: Finland

 Schneider sold four C15S and eight C17S howitzers to Finland during the 1920s, known in Finland as the 152 H/15 and 152 H/17.
 These were rebarreled in Finland's standard 152 mm although they retained their original breeches, which meant that the H/15 used Russian-style cartridge cases and the H/17 used bagged powder.
 The H/15 had steel-rimmed wooden wheels that were suitable only for horse-traction, but these were later replaced by wheels with sponge rubber tires more suitable for motor traction.
 They were used for training during peacetime.
 During the Winter War the H/15s served with the 3rd Separate Heavy Artillery Battery while the H/17s were assigned to Heavy Artillery Battalion 3.
 During the Continuation War they saw combat with Heavy Artillery Battalions 24 and 25 as well as Field Artillery Regiment 3.
 They were retired after the end of World War II.

 Germany sold a total of 166 captured C17S howitzers to Finland, which was known as the 155 H/17.
 The first batch of fifteen arriving in October 1940 and 147 arriving over the course of 1941.
 The last four arrived in 1944.
-They were heavily used during the Continuation War, serving with five heavy artillery battalions and eight field artillery battalions.
+They were heavily used during the Continuation War, serving with the heavy artillery battery 1 and four other such battery's and eight field artillery battalions.
 Only fourteen were lost to the Soviets in 1944.
 The remaining howitzers were used for live-fire training and warehoused for future use.
 New twin pneumatic wheels were fitted during the 1960s, and the guns were retained through the 1980s for live-fire training.